TimothyJao/Dunder/README.md

-# Erised
+# Dunder

-Erised, a Discord clone, is a chatting application that allows a user to talk to friends and strangers about anything they want using themed channels and servers
+Dunder, a Discord clone, is a chatting application that allows a user to talk to friends and strangers about anything they want using themed channels and servers

 [Live Demo](https://erised-app.herokuapp.com/#/)